lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/n/README.md

 # Varying N
 ## A simple experiment varying method parameters

-A natural question is if we can obtain better sample efficiency with our methods by simply changing our method parameters.
+Can obtain better sample efficiency with our methods by simply changing our method parameters?
 Using our most sample efficienty epsilon decay multipliers, we vary n in nstepsarsa and planning steps (called n for simplicity) in dynasarsa.